Pada Sanchalanasana – Cycling yoga pose

 - You can practice 5-10 forward cycling movements and 5-10 in the reverse direction.

 - Pada Sanchalanasana is an excellent yoga for both hip and knee joints.

-- This Yoga exercise also is extremely good in getting rid of the belly fat and thus help in weight loss.
+- This Yoga pose also is extremely good in getting rid of belly fat and thus helps in weight loss.

 - Regular practice of Pada Sanchalanasana or Cycling yoga pose strengthens abdominal and lower back muscles.

 - This asana also massages the abdominal organs and keeps them healthy.